 Starting Small

 Choose a task you’ve been avoiding and commit to working on it for just ten minutes.
 Use a timer to keep track of time, ensuring that you work continuously and with focus during this period.
+When the timer ends, you can decide whether to continue working or take a break, allowing you to reflect on your progress and choose the best next step.

 Building Momentum